Questions about DJ Foodie's books? Here are the most common questions about TAKING OUT THE CARBAGE and THE FAKERY.

 Not really.
 A couple of the recipes are (intentionally) more involved, with extended instructions to teach new cooking techniques.
 Those lead you step-by-step, with full explanations.
 But most of what you get are normal, everyday recipes.
 The kind of stuff you’d be making for dinner, with a few fancier, "company's coming" options.
-It’s a very practical cookbook, regardless of cooking expertise.
+It’s a very practical cookbook, for people with all levels of cooking expertise.

-Absolutely, this book is Keto-friendly, although not Keto-specific (with particular ratios of macros).
-DJ’s recommended target in CARBAGE is 30 net carbs a day, so the vast majority of recipes are under 10 net carbs per serving, some much under.
-FAKERY is similar.
+Absolutely, DJ's books are Keto-friendly, although not Keto-specific (using particular ratios of macros).
+DJ’s recommended target in CARBAGE is 30 net carbs a day, so the vast majority of recipes are under 10 net carbs per serving, some by a lot.
+FAKERY is similar and many of those recipes are already in keto macro ranges without adjustment.
 While there’s a stray option here or there that are are a smidge higher, the dedicated Keto-er will still find lots of options.
 Bonus points: Nutritional information in DJ's books is also broken down–not just by recipe, but by ingredient–so it’s extremely convenient for figuring macros.

 More or less.
 DJ’s orientation is “Low Primal,” so natural food is always the star.
 Some recipes include dairy.
-Honey is not recommended as a sweetener (although information about honey and substituting honey in place of other sweeteners is included in the very extensive sweetener section).
+Honey is not recommended as a sweetener (although information about honey and substituting honey in place of other sweeteners is included in the very extensive sweetener section of TAKING OUT THE CARBAGE).

 Yes!
 There are no wheat products or anything that should contain gluten in the ingredients.
 But if you need to be completely gluten-free, please be sure to check the brands you use because as you know, gluten mysteriously shows up in lots of places we wouldn’t expect to see it.
 Sneaky gluten!

 Neither of DJ's books were written to be dairy-free.
-That being said, DJ defaults to almond milk in recipes and many common dairy subs, like ghee for butter or coconut cream for heavy cream, are easy enough and shouldn't negatively impact your final recipes.
-Cheese subs can be a little trickier depending on what dairy-free cheese options you have available and your comfort level with putzing around in that regard.
-So there may be specific recipes you choose to pass on because of that but in general, someone who is dairy free should be able to get solid use out of DJ's books.
+That being said, DJ defaults to almond milk in recipes and many common dairy subs, like ghee for butter or coconut cream for heavy cream, are easy enough and shouldn't negatively impact the finished recipes.
+Cheese subs can be a little trickier depending on what dairy-free cheese options you have readily available and your comfort level with putzing around in that regard.
+So there may be specific recipes you choose to pass on because of those factors but in general, someone who is dairy free should be able to get solid use out of DJ's books.

 The "big book of bacon" subtitle is a joke.
 Nonetheless, CARBAGE was not written to be vegetarian, but it IS a full-range cookbook, including sections on drinks, sides, salads, main courses, sauces and desserts.
 So there are many recipes that would work as-is or with minor adjustments for a vegetarian diet.
 Some, especially many of the main courses, would not be easily adaptable.
 FAKERY is focused on baking, so there are fewer meat-related ingredients included, but there are some.